DiamondModAPI/Diff/README.md

 A "line" in the byte diff format is a single byte.
 The byte is serialized and deserialized literally in the binary patch file format.
 However, because this byte can assume the value of a control character, it is necessary to convert this byte to a two-digit hexadecimal number in the text-based patch file format.
 These two-digit hexadecimal numbers are not delimited by anything, so are just run together.

 ## Installation
 At the moment there is no online compiled version of MEMEDiff, so you will have to clone this repository and compile it yourself for the time being.
-(To get the Eclipse workspace, run `gradlew build`).
+(To get the Eclipse workspace, run `gradlew eclipse`).

 ## Use via the command-line
 Altough MEMEDiff is intended to be used as a library, you can also invoke it via the command line as follows: